codematsing/cookiecutter-django/{{cookiecutter.project_slug}}/docs/getting-started.rst

 .. tip::

-    Please be guided with :ref:`coding_guidelines` moving forward
+    Please be guided with :ref:`coding_guidelines` and :ref:`modifications` moving forward